We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 If you have any questions about how we protect your privacy, get in touch here: [email protected].

-One of your rights under EU law – the GDPR – is that you must be informed when your personal data – also known as personal information – is processed (collected, used, stored) by any organisation.
+One of your rights under EU law – the GDPR – is that you must be informed when your personal data is processed by any organisation.
 You also have the right to know the details and purpose of that processing.

 We assure you that we will only use and disclose any personal data collected from you in accordance with the manner set out in this policy.